nomic/api-stories/README.md

 the success of earlier steps.
 This is quite different from unit tests, which, ideally, are short and test exactly one thing in isolation.

-So with stories you are writing higher level tests, and you can, optionally, break your tests into steps (and branches, which are a bit more experimental).
-For example, as a first step a user might send an invitation.
-Then, in the next step, another user can accept the invite.
+So with stories you can, optionally, break your test into steps.
+(Branches are a bit experimental.
-Finally, in the last step, the original user can check that they got notified about the invite being accepted.
-(When you use branches, stories identifies all the unique paths through the test and runs each path in isolation, i.e., creates a fresh driver for each.)
+When you use branches, stories identifies all the unique paths through the test and runs each path in isolation, i.e., creates a fresh driver for each.)

 ## Configuration example:
 A config file named ```stories_setup.js``` should be place somewhere above the folder that